aplteam/Cider/docs/Cider-User-Guide.md

 You must restart Dyalog in order to start using the new version.

+Instead you may specify a specific version as an argument.
+This allows you to go back to an older version, for example when the latest one is buggy.

+The version number must be specified as `<major>.<minor>.<patch>`.

+If the specified version does not exist, an error is thrown.

 A> ### ]Cider.UpdateCider
 A>
 A> Note that due to a change of the target folder this command will only work when you use it to update version 0.37.1 or later.